Cobot Palletizer: Complete Buyer's Guide (2026)

 Universal Robots UR20 — The Palletizing Specialist

-UR's UR20 is explicitly engineered for palletizing.
-It's the closest thing to "built for this application."
+UR's UR20 is explicitly engineered for palletizing — the closest thing to a turnkey palletizing cobot.

-- Why Choose: Best software ecosystem for palletizing; UR Palletizing URCap eliminates custom coding
+- Why Choose: Best software ecosystem; UR Palletizing URCap eliminates custom coding

 Universal Robots UR30 — Maximum Payload

-- Why Choose: If your boxes average 25kg+ or you need the highest safety margin
+- Why Choose: Handles heavy or oversized boxes with the highest safety margin

 Fanuc CRX-25iA — Longest Reach, Highest Precision